 - Schools can find out about applying to be a test centre on the Cambridge Assessment Admissions Testing website here.

-- Registration for candidates usually opens on 1st September and closes at 6pm (UK time) on 15 October.
+- Registration for candidates usually opens on 1st September and closes on 30th September.

 - Most people take the test at their own school or college.